Hair Loss After Hair Transplant - Normal Period & Ways to Prevent

 The difference between shock loss and permanent hair loss after a hair transplant lies in their nature and duration:

 Shock loss refers to the temporary shedding of existing hair near the transplant area, typically caused by the trauma associated with the procedure.
-It is a temporary phase, and the hair eventually regrows.
+This phase is temporary, and the hair eventually regrows.

 Permanent hair loss refers to the loss of hair that does not regrow, leading to a lasting reduction in hair density.
 It is not related to the shock phase and may result from factors such as underlying medical conditions or improper transplant techniques.